ChrisCreevey/treedist/README.md

 #### treedist_all:

-  This sofware returns the pathlength distances between *all* terminal branches of a tree.
+  This software returns the pathlength distances between *all* terminal branches of a tree.

-  This software is called with the name of the file containing the tree
+  This softtware is called with the name of the file containing the tree

   Usage: `treedist_all <Tree file name> <matrix|vector|text>`